xmartlabs/fountain/README.md

 Basically, you could manage all data streams with a `Listing` component, which is awesome!
 It's really flexible and useful to display the paged list entities and reflect the network status changes in the UI.

+Despite of this library was designed to work with paged endpoints, it **also supports** to work with **not paged endpoints**.
+That means that you can use all [Listing] features in services that return a not paged list.

 Fountain provides two ways to generate a `Listing` component from paged services:
 1. [**Network support:**](#network-support) Provides a `Listing` based on a common Retrofit service implementation.
 Note entities won't be saved in memory nor disk.